fguillen/OneOfZombies/README.md

 # One Of Zombies

+## Diclaimer

+Very beta version.. it is not time for report bugs :)

 ## Instructions

 Oh dammit, they are there.. only you has what supposes to have to go there, a fifteen years old girl..